LondonGophers/admin/sponsorship/README.md

 * Food & Refreshments - We normally spend around £900 on catering every month so that everyone can have some food and drinks while  socialising during the breaks.
 Pizza always goes down a treat but we are open to trying new food for the event.
 We always provide a mix of alcoholic and soft drinks and vegetarian options to suit our diverse community.

-**We are looking for recurring sponsors who will contribute £200 every month or host us a few times a year.**
+**We are looking for recurring sponsors who will contribute £200 every month.**

 This will allow us to secure the group's ability to host everyone on a monthly basis.
 It will also allow us to keep improving the experience we provide by investing in recording equipment, inviting well-known speakers or sponsoring diversity tickets to conferences for our attendees with any surplus left.

-We also graciously accept one-off sponsorship offers, be it to cover part of the food & refreshments bill or to provide a venue for one event.
+We also graciously accept one-off sponsorship offers towards the cost of food & refreshments.

 Both recurring and one-off sponsors will be featured prominently during the meetup.
 We will also advertise our recurring sponsors outside of the event nights and tweet once a month about their job openings.